Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 "But..."

-Rex took steps forward and handed out his hand to Rhys, said, "Don't worry."
+Rex step forward and handed out his hand to Rhys, said, "Don't worry."
 The kid strongly took his hand and shook.
 Agreement formed.

 ---